reduxjs/reselect/README.md

 If a selector's input is updated by an operation that always returns a new object, it may be performing unnecessary recomputations.
 See [here](#q-why-is-my-selector-recomputing-when-the-input-state-stays-the-same) for a discussion on the pros and cons of using a deep equality check like `Immutable.is` to eliminate unnecessary recomputations.

-### Q: Can I share a selector across multiple components?
+### Q: Can I share a selector across multiple component instances?

 A: Selectors created using `createSelector` only have a cache size of one.
-This can make them unsuitable for sharing across multiple components if the arguments to the selector are different for each instance of the component.
+This can make them unsuitable for sharing across multiple instances if the arguments to the selector are different for each instance of the component.
 There are a couple of ways to get around this:

 * Create a factory function which returns a new selector for each instance of the component.
 There is built-in support for factory functions in React Redux v4.3 or higher.
-See [here](#sharing-selectors-with-props-across-multiple-components) for an example.
+See [here](#sharing-selectors-with-props-across-multiple-component-instances) for an example.

 * Create a custom selector with a cache size greater than one.